chilkari/rpi-music/README.md

 	  user git
 	  IdentityFile ~/.ssh/id_rsa

-This can be test with a simple `ssh github.com`
+This can be tested with a simple `ssh github.com`

 Then clone this repo: `git clone git@github.com:chilkari/rpi-music.git`